amoonguaklang12/basic-python-practice/README.md

 # basic-python-practice
-First foray into programming basics with Python
+This is a beginner level review of programming basics with Python.